 Essentially, the nation-state is a militarily structured entity.
-Nation-states are eventually the products of all kinds of internal and external warfare.
+Nationstates are eventually the products of all kinds of internal and external warfare.
 None of the existing nation-states has come into existence all by itself.
 Invariably, they have a record of wars.
 This process is not limited to their founding phase but, rather, it builds on the militarisation of an entire society.
-The civil leadership of the state is only an accessory of the militaristic structures in democracies even outdo this by painting their militaristic structures in democratic and liberal colours.
+The civil leadership of the state is only an accessory of the military apparatus.
+Liberal democracies even outdo this by painting their militaristic structures in democratic and liberal colours.
 However, this doesn't keep them from seeking authoritarian solutions at the highpoint of a crisis caused by the system itself.
 The fascist exercise of power is the nature of the nation-state.
+Fascism is the purest form of the nation-state.